arminc/arminc.github.io/_posts/2008-02-25-install-flash-10-64-bit-alpha-on-linux-64-bit.md

 layout: post
 permalink: /2008/02/25/install-flash-10-64-bit-alpha-on-linux-64-bit/
 categories:
-  - Linux
+  - linux
 tags:
   - 64bit
   - alpha
   - flash 10
   - flash 64 bit
-  - Linux
+  - linux
-  - Ubuntu
+  - ubuntu
 ---
 Finally 64 bit Linux users can enjoy Flash without ndiswrapper.
 Adobe has showed us some mercy and they made a native Flash 10 for 64 bit platform for Linux.
 On this moment it is only an alpha version but it seems to work quite nice.